-Cloud hosting and virtual private server (VPS) hosting are increasingly popular ways to deliver a website.
+Cloud server hosting and virtual private server (VPS) hosting are increasingly popular ways to deliver a website.
 These two options appear similar at first glance because they both represent a complete physical dedicated server while being something different.
-Cloud hosting is woven into a network, a structure that divides work between servers.
+Cloud server hosting is woven into a network, a structure that divides work between servers.
 A VPS is much closer to being that physical piece of equipment, but it’s actually a piece of one.

 VPS Hosting vs. Cloud Hosting – The Basics